mieweb/docs/content/resources/intro-to-the-system/system-anatomy.md

 ## Learning Management System

-To learn more about the System Anatomy, follow the link below to the Learning Management System:
+To learn more about the System Anatomy, follow the link below to the Learning Management System course:

 * [Basic Navigation](https://mie.talentlms.com/shared/start/key:AZGHRKMF)